Panasonic G95 Comparison Review

 |Note: DXO values in italics represent estimates based on sensor size and age.|

 Many modern cameras cannot only take still pictures, but also record videos.
 The G95 indeed provides movie recording capabilities.
 The highest resolution format that the G95 can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
+For example, the G95 has an electronic viewfinder with a resolution of 2360k dots.
+The viewfinder offers a field of view of 100% and a magnification of 0.74x.
 The tables below summarize some of the other core capabilities of the Panasonic G95 in connection with corresponding information for a sample of similar cameras.

 One convenient feature of the G95 is the presence of an on-board flash.
 While this built-in flash is not very powerful, it can at times be useful as a fill-in light to brighten deep shadow areas.